-How can you motivate your characters?
+How can you motivate characters in your screenwriting?

 22. Bourne again: Infuse your characters with purpose motivation